Spondias dulcis

 June Plum or Ambarella is a fruit-bearing tree from the Society Islands in the South Pacific.
 Nowadays, it can be found in gardens and orchards in many subtropical and tropical regions of the world.

 The leaves are up to 50 m (1.6 ft) long and feathery, consisting of up to twenty-four leaflets arranged in pairs along the length and with a single leaflet at the tip.
 Individual leaflets are lance-shaped, about 4 cm (1.5 in) long, finely toothed on the margins and dark green.
 Those at the leaf middle are slightly larger than the rest.
-Most remain on the tree where the dry season is short, but where it is long and pronounced, change from green to bright yellow and fall to the ground.
+Most remain on the tree during the short dry season, but when it is long and pronounced, they change from green to bright yellow and fall to the ground.

 Flowers are small and inconspicuous, greenish-white, and either female or male in the same cluster, which are large, branched and arise at the ends of the branches.
-In seasonally dry areas, flowering usually occurs in the dry season but may be on and off or year-round where the dry season is short or humid conditions prevail.
-However, constantly humid conditions make the flowers susceptible to fungal attack, resulting in only a few fruit, most of which are usually diseased or of poor quality.
+In seasonally dry areas, flowering usually occurs in the dry season but may be intermittent or year-round where the dry season is short or humid conditions prevail.
+However, constantly humid conditions make the flowers susceptible to fungal attack, resulting in only a few fruits, most of which are usually diseased or of poor quality.

 Unripe fruit on sale (Vietnam)

-The gum exuded by the trunk is yellowish, becoming reddish-brown on exposure to air.
-When immersed in water, it forms a viscous gel that is not wholly soluble, and its application is unclear.
+Natural gum - The trunk exudes a yellowish gum that turns reddish-brown on exposure to air and, when immersed in water, forms a viscous gel that is not wholly soluble; its application is unclear.

-Honeybees are observed vigorously working the flowers, but the tree's value to honey production is unknown.
+Bee forage - Honeybees are observed working the flowers vigorously, though the tree's value as a honey source is unknown.

 Juice sweetened with sugar syrup (Vietnam)